IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Remove Chip

-When a chip is can be removed a special cancel icon will appear at the far right to indicate this.
+When a chip can be removed a special cancel icon will appear at the far right to indicate this.
 The `🔣 Remove Icon` override provides the means to trigger this functionality.

 <img class="responsive-img" src="../images/chip_idle_removable.png" srcset="../images/chip_idle_removable@2x.png 2x" />
 `idle and removable`